How to Choose a Welding Cobot in 2023

-- Provide precise cycle times and consumables usage: These numbers can help produce more accurate quotes and lead time estimates to your clients, improving competitiveness and profit margins.
+- Precise cycle times and consumables usage: These numbers can help produce more accurate quotes and lead time estimates for your clients, improving competitiveness and profit margins.

-- Allows for real-time alerts: Knowing when a job is finished or when the machine needs attention dramatically reduces downtime between jobs or during lights-out operations, maximizing uptime.
+- Real-time alerts: Knowing when a job is finished or when the machine needs attention dramatically reduces downtime between jobs or during lights-out operations, maximizing uptime.

-- Industry 4.0: Updates and new welding paths can be downloaded easily, while business-critical reports can be viewed anytime and anywhere.
-It can also connect to ERP, project management, or accounting software to reduce data entry errors and delays.
+- Industry 4.0: Updates and new welding paths can be easily downloaded, while business-critical reports can be viewed anytime and anywhere.
+It can also connect to ERPs, project management applications, or accounting software to reduce manual data processes and errors.

 4. Company Support, Training, and Accessibility